LucaCanali/Miscellaneous/Spark_Notes/Spark_HBase_Connector.md

   grant '<your_username_here>', 'C'
   ```
 - On Spark:
-  - Start spark 2.x or 3.x as detailed above
+  - Start Spark 2.x or 3.x as detailed above

   - Write:
   ```